 course up to (and including) top-down parsing (LL(1)).

 3. When and Where

 Tutorials are cancelled for the day of the midterm.
-Rather, we will be holding office hours on Wednesday, Oct 25th.
-The following are additional office hours:
+Rather, we will be holding office hours at the time of tutorial in the same room that tutorials take place.

 - Reflect critically on your lecture notes.
 Understand the big picture and the low-level details.